ninth grade science projects are the perfect way for

 science project, you will investigate how much radiation your cell phone emits when used…

 Have you ever looked up at the stars at night and wondered how fast they were moving or how far away they were?
 By studying how the brightness of a star changes with distance, you can answer those questions.
-In this astronomy science project, you'll create a model of starlight and use Google's Science Journal app with your smartphone or tablet to discover the key relationship between brightness and distance.
+In this astronomy science project, you'll create a model of starlight and use a sensor app with your smartphone to discover the key relationship between brightness and distance.